torvalds/linux/Documentation/driver-api/mtdnand.rst

 -----------------------

 Most NAND chips mark the bad blocks at a defined position in the spare area.
-Those blocks must not be erased under any circumstances as the bad block information would be lost.
+Those blocks must yest be erased under any circumstances as the bad block information would be lost.
 It is possible to check the bad block mark each time when the blocks are accessed by reading the spare area of the first page in the block.
 This is time consuming so a bad block table